 Labels can be bought from the local beekeeping companies.
 Make sure the labels will fit the jars you have purchased.
 And they should say "Pure Honey", "American Honey" or "made in the USA".
 You can also tell the company what you want printed on the label, such as the name of your company, your family name, address, phone and website (if applicable).
 You must have on the label that it is pure honey, your contact info and the weight.
 Some companies now provide the ability to purchase a blank back label where you can add information on your business and some personable information about your operation.
 Labels usually run around ten cents each.

-Other products can be made from the hive, such as beeswax and propolis by products.
-These other products can help to sell your honey as well and are good for customers who may not like honey but would enjoy a different honey product.
+Other products can be gathered from the hive, such as beeswax and propolis.
+These other products can help to sell your honey as well and are good for customers who may not need honey but would enjoy something else.
 Research how to make soap --it can be far too pricey to buy the materials to make decorative soap from the hobby store.
 But making the old fashioned lye soap can be pretty tricky, if not even dangerous thing to do if you don't know how to do it.
 Better yet, take a class on soap making.
 Watch your local newspaper or call your local museums and you can find someone teaching a class.
 Soap made with beeswax can help your honey sales too.

 You should also read up and research candle making.
 There are many good books easily available at the library.
 You can make candles from either the wax foundation sheets (candles are then called "rolled") or you can melt beeswax to pour into a mold or glass votive for solid "pillar" candles.
 These projects can be easy and fun to do, but be careful!
 Hot beeswax can be tricky to handle.